|Cpl. Sidney Earnest Manning|

 July 28, 1527 – Spanish explorer Rodrigo de Bastidas, who founded the Columbian city of Santa Marta, died in Cuba at the age of 67 (or 66) after being stabbed five times by his own men, who were angry over his refusal to share gold he had acquired.
-Bastidas is best remembered for mapping the northern coast of South America and discovering Panama.
 He is buried at the Cathedral of Santa María la Menor in the Colonial Zone of Santo Domingo, the oldest cathedral in the Americas.

-July 28, 1814 - Poet Percy Bysshe Shelley eloped with 17-year-old Mary Wollstonecraft Godwin on this day, despite the fact that he was already married.
+July 28, 1814 - Poet Percy Bysshe Shelley eloped with 17-year-old “Frankenstein” author Mary Wollstonecraft Godwin on this day, despite the fact that he was already married.
 Shelley and Godwin fled to Europe, marrying after Shelley’s wife committed suicide in 1816.
-While living in Geneva, the Shelleys and their dear friend Lord Byron challenged each other to write a compelling ghost story, and only Mary Shelley finished hers, later publishing the story as “Frankenstein.”

 July 28, 1844 – Poet and priest Gerard Manley Hopkins was born in Stratford, near London.

-July 28, 1861 – During the Civil War, Confederate troops occuppied New Madrid, Missouri.
+July 28, 1861 – During the Civil War, Confederate troops occupied New Madrid, Mo.

 July 28, 1862 – During the Civil War, skirmishes occurred at Guntersville and Stevenson, Ala.

-July 28, 1862 – During the Civil War, skirmishes were fought at Helena, Old Town and Trenton, Arkansas; at Bollinger’s Mill, Moore's Mill, Fulton and Cross Timber, Missouri; near Humboldt, Tennessee; and at Culpepper and Raccoon Ford, Virginia.
+July 28, 1862 – During the Civil War, skirmishes were fought at Helena, Old Town and Trenton in Arkansas; at Bollinger’s Mill, Moore's Mill, Fulton and Cross Timber in Missouri; near Humboldt, Tenn.; and at Culpepper and Raccoon Ford in Virginia.

 July 28, 1862 – During the Civil War, railroads introduced the mail car, allowing mail to be sorted as a train travels.

-July 28, 1863 – During the Civil War, skirmishes were fought near High Grove and at Marshall, Missouri; with Indians at Stony Lake, in the Dakota Territory; at Richmond, Kentucky; at Boone Mill, North Carolina; and at Fayetteville, West Virginia.
+July 28, 1863 – During the Civil War, skirmishes were fought near High Grove and at Marshall in Missouri; with Indians at Stony Lake, in the Dakota Territory; at Richmond, Ky.; at Boone Mill, N.C.; and at Fayetteville, W.Va.